npm package discovery and stats viewer.

 yarn add react-formik-step-wizard formik

-Note: It is also recommended to install yup for validation and examples below use it.
-You can install yup with npm install yup or yarn add yup.
-However, it's not mandatory as you can define validate function for steps as well.
+Note: It is also recommended to install yup for validation (it is used in examples below).
+You can install yup with npm install yup --save or yarn add yup.
+However, it's not mandatory as you can write your validation function to steps with plain JS as well (see validate).

 Quickstart